manojdas/tacad2/_posts/2022-02-14-tournament-of-towns.md

 title:  "Tournament of Towns"
 date:   2022-02-14
 categories: misc olympiad
+description: some cool problems from the Tournament of Towns
+tags:
+giscus_comments: false
+related_posts: false
 ---

 The [Tournament of Towns](https://www.turgor.ru/en/problems/) is an international math olympiad based in Russia that runs twice a year.
 It has a junior and senior division, and O-level and A-level (according to the website, the A-level test is comparable with All-Russian MO or IMO difficulty; O-level is easier).
 I didn't know much about it as a contestant, but this winter I was looking at the problems, and it has a lot of cool problems &mdash; especially in combinatorics.